-The 2024 Business Plan is based on a FY 2024 property tax rate of 61.30¢ per \$100 valuation; this rate reflects no change from the current FY 2023 tax rate.
-Rate adjustments are included for water and wastewater services.
+The 2024 Business Plan is based on an estimated FY 2024 property tax rate of 61.30¢ per \$100 valuation; this rate reflects no change from the current FY 2023 tax rate.
+Rate adjustments are proposed for water and wastewater services.

 I want to extend a special word of appreciation to Traci Barnard, Melissa Przybylski, Jennifer Emerson, Sherry Pogor, Stacey Reisner, Jess Martin, Veronica Hernandez, Jo Ann Herrera, Krista Shepherd, Laura Tye, Stacey Hawkins, Christine Leal, Heather Bates, and Arielle Delery.
 Without the talent, commitment, dedication, and countless hours of work they carried out in pursuit of this plan, this document would simply not be possible.
-I also would like to extend my gratitude to
+I also would like to extend my gratitude to Tara Raymore, Heather Kirkwood, Elena Smith, and Annalise Thompson for their incredible work on the compensation and benefits components of this plan.